hydra3333/Smart_Stay_Awake_2/README_superseded.md

 **Important:** All items (exe + DLLs + Assets folder) **must** remain in the same directory for the application to work.

-> Apparently Microsoft's idea of C# *standalone* .exe includes keeping .DLL files etc in the same folder with the .exe.
+> Apparently Microsoft's idea of a C# *standalone .exe* includes keeping .DLL files etc in the same folder with the .exe.

-### Option 2: Build it yourself (BIY) from Source

-## Building it yourself from Source
+## Building it yourself (BIY) from Source

 ### Prerequisites